koskath/arete2/course_content/ML/md_files/Lecture12/lecture_12_slide_23_hyper-parameter-optimization-techniques.md

 # Slide 23 of Lecture 12 contains information about the Hyper-parameter Optimization Techniques.

-• Babysitting or ‘Trial and Error’ or Grad student descent (GSD) method is implemented by 100% manual tuning and widely used.
-• Problems due to large number of hyper-parameters, complex models, time- consuming model evaluations, and non-linear hyper-parameter interactions.
-• Grid search (GS) most commonly-used methods
-• An exhaustive search or a brute-force method
-• Works by evaluating the Cartesian product of user-specified finite set of values
-• Problem: Inefficiency for high-dimensionality hyper-parameter configuration space
-• Since number of evaluations increases exponentially to number of hyper- parameters growth
-Yang, Li, and Abdallah Shami.
-"On hyperparameter optimization of machine learning algorithms: Theory and practice."Neurocomputing415 (2020): 295-316.
+The “babysitting,” “trial and error,” or “grad student descent” approach relies entirely on manual tuning and is still widely practiced despite the growing complexity of models.
+As the number of hyperparameters increases, evaluations become time-consuming and interactions become highly non-linear, making manual iteration inefficient.

+Grid search remains one of the most commonly used techniques; it is an exhaustive, brute-force evaluation of the Cartesian product of user-specified hyperparameter values.
+Unfortunately, the method scales poorly because the number of evaluations grows exponentially with each additional hyperparameter.